Seven DevOps Myths Revealed

 Despite of having a relatively short life so far, DevOps is implemented in most of the organizations or in their hit list to be implemented in coming 2 to 3 years.
-There are success stories available out their from some of the organizations about their DevOps implementation along with the lessons learnt.
+There are success stories available out there from some of the organizations about their DevOps implementations along with the lessons learnt.
 That is what may have given birth to some of the DevOps myths.
 What works for one may not work for other organization for genuine reasons like variations in the operations and infrastructure management practices or due to diversified culture and many other DevOps reactions.

 A recent eye opening survey report revealed that,